juanman80/mastodon_timeline_to_rss/README.md

 # mastodon_timeline_to_rss
+## this is a WIP.
+Doesn't work yet.

 Service to transform your personal mastodon timeline into an rss source that you can feed to an rss reader.